Afforestation Grant Scheme

 From 2008 to 2013, just under 12,000 hectares of new forest was planted under a previous AGS scheme.
 Much of the planting was on erosion-prone land.
 The plantings improved water quality and reduced the impact of severe flooding.

 This good progress continued when the scheme was relaunched in 2015.
-Grant agreements for about 3,000 hectares were contracted, putting us on track towards the 5-year goal of 15,000 hectares.
+We've contracted grant agreements for approximately 7,700 hectares to date, putting us on track towards the 5-year goal of 15,000 hectares.